 The present document specifies the protocol that is used for service based interface.
 The API definitions and data type definitions are aligned with the common charging architecture specified in TS 32.240 [1].
 The present document is related to other 3GPP charging TSs as follows:

 - The common 3GPP charging architecture is specified in TS 32.240 [1].

-- The 5G data connectivity is specified in TS 32.255 [30].
+- The 5G data connectivity charging is specified in TS 32.255 [30].